 The Case for BI – Part II (July 2, 2020 | 12:00 – 1:30 pm EDT)

-Continuing the discussion in Part I, the last webinar will focus on another four cases for BI through a panel discussion and participant Q&A. For each webinar, we will start with a 30-minute Conversation Café where participants will go into breakout rooms for small group discussion to share and expand upon the learning of the day.
+Continuing the discussion in Part I, the last webinar focused on another four cases for BI through a panel discussion and participant Q&A. For each webinar, we had a 30-minute Conversation Café where participants went into breakout rooms for small group discussion to share and expand upon the learning of the day.
 Please note that the Conversation Café (breakout room) portion of the webinar was not recorded.

 Panelists (see bios in the next section):